 - regular meals

-then this income will usually be treated separately as trading income rather than rental income.
+this income will usually be treated separately as trading income rather than rental income.

 The whole of your income will be treated as trading income if you run a hotel, B&B or guesthouse.
 Our guide on working for yourself explains more about how trading income is taxed.

 If you don't already receive a tax return, you must notify HMRC of any rental income by 5 October after the end of the tax year (5 April).
-You will usually need to fill in a tax return if you get money from renting out property.
+You will usually need to fill in a tax return if you earn money from renting out property.

 Unless you receive a tax return, 5 October is also the deadline for notifying your tax office if you have sold a property and made a taxable capital gain.
 The deadline for making a paper tax return is 31 October.
 For an online return the deadline is 31 January.

 Main tax return